rikedyp/documentation/language-reference-guide/docs/system-functions/ninfo.md

 └──────────────────────┘
 ```

-The next set of examples, illustrate the use of the **Recurse** variant option to limit the sub-directory depth.
+The next set of examples illustrates the use of the **Recurse** variant option to limit the sub-directory depth.
 ```apl
       Y←'d:\bouzouki\*.*'
       ⍴⊃0(⎕NINFO⍠('Wildcard' 1)('Recurse' 0))Y